 - Your dog has an absolute requirement for VitaminD, and D3, cholecalciferol, is the preferred source.
 D2 from mushrooms is not considered a reliable dietary source at all for cats, and while dogs *may* absorb a little, it is not considerable a viable dietary form.
 The bigger your dog is, the more restricted his food choices are or total energy intake, the more preposterous it is to think you can use mushrooms as a source at all.

 - Mushrooms only provide VitaminD2, and only if properly exposed to UV light.
-Even after this preparation, their actual content is low.
+Even after this preparation, their actual content and bioavailability is low.

 - National Institute of Health: https://ods.od.nih.gov/factsheets/VitaminD-HealthProfessional/

 - Canine and Feline Nutrition, A Resource for Companion Animal Professionals, 3rd edition: Linda P. Case, MS, Leighann Daristotle, DVM, PhD, Michael G. Hayek, PhD, and Melody Foess Raasch, DVM4.
 National Research Council Nutrient Requirements of Dogs: https://www.nap.edu/catalog/10668/nutrient-requirements-of-dogs-and-cats